JRMurr/JRMurr.github.io/data/blog/building-typescript-node-apps-with-nix.md

 - The generated outputs seem to re-build too often, see [here](https://github.com/svanderburg/node2nix/issues/301)
 - With the current setup the final build is still using the development `node_modules` which is wasteful

 Overall I think `node2nix` is a good start for most node apps.
-Since its all mostly code-gen It's fast to follow what's going on.
+Since its all mostly code-gen It's easy to follow what's going on.
 I've come across [this template](https://github.com/MatrixAI/TypeScript-Demo-Lib-Native) which seems to have figured out to work around some cons listed, but I have not tried it yet so your mileage may vary.

 ### dream2nix